 Here are some extras and downloads!

-My most recent cubing-related programming project is this Insertion Trainer for Fewest Moves practice.
+This is a cubing-related programming project I made back in 2018: the Insertion Trainer for Fewest Moves practice.
 This program allows you to practice insertions by giving you a scramble and a skeleton.
 Your goal is to find the optimal insertion to get the most points.
 If you're an FMC solver, make sure to give it a try!

 This is a Redi Cube simulator and corresponding full-fledged Redi Cube scrambler!
 The scrambler is random state and was originally made by xyzzy on the Speedsolving forums; I just adapted it to also show a picture of the puzzle for each scramble.
 It generates five scrambles in a similar format to TNoodle, and allows the user to easily print them as well.
 Unfortunately as of now, the images look more like a 3x3 than a Redi Cube, due to the centers not being split among the four surrounding edges.
 However, the centers are actually transparent, not white, so they are just meant to be ignored for now.